malcolmlett/malcolmlett.github.io/A-Theory-of-the-Human-Mind.md

 While the theory uses the human mind as the primary example, it is focused on the theoretical fundamental architectures of consciousness, irrespective of whether that is in the form of a human biological consciousness, or some other alien mechanical consciousness.

-### work in progress

-Topics:
-* All of thought is done by sub-conscious processor modules.
-   * Neural pattern matching vs. sequential thought  (vis-a-vis Fast and Slow thinking, Daniel Kahneman)
-* Scope of experience of Conscious Thought limited by scope of conscious feedback.
-* Consciousness is just a state machine.
-* Free-will - The experience of free-will is an artifact of our tightly integrated mental model, and the labeling of its inputs as 'my thoughts'.

 # State Machine
 The high-level thought system of the human brain is a state machine with a tightly integrated control mechanism, known as consciousness.
 The low-level older part of the brain is something much more akin to our current deep-learning artificial neural network models - basically just pattern matching/prediction engines.
 All thought, including high-level thought, is achieved through coordinating the function of the state machine with the low-level pattern matching/prediction components of the brain.